Lee Gaze: Career

 In 1991, Gaze, Ian Watkins and Mike Lewis formed their first band called Aftermath.
 They recorded one demo and performed live a couple of times.
 In 1995, Gaze and Watkins formed Fleshbind, and recorded a demo named "Discontent".
 The band recorded two more demos and saw some success in their three-year career, including playing a show supporting Welsh band Feeder at the London Astoria.

 Tired with the lack of direction, Gaze and Watkins disbanded Fleshbind and formed Lostprophets alongside Mike Chiplin on drums, later recruiting Mike Lewis, Stu Richardson and Jamie Oliver.
 Gaze was the lead guitarist and one of the band's key songwriters.
 Lostprophets disbanded in October 2013 after Watkins was arrested and later imprisoned for multiple sexual offences.
 The remaining members later formed a new band, No Devotion, with Geoff Rickly as lead singer.
 The band have released two albums, Permanence (2015) and No Oblivion (2022).

 After Watkins was murdered in prison in October 2025, Gaze was the first ex-Lostprophets member to make any kind of public statement, thanking a fan on Twitter for their "kind words" after the fan had replied to an earlier thread.

-Gaze revealed on his Twitter account that he has been currently working on a new project which is a follow up to the 2004 Lostprophets album Start Something with former bassist Stu Richardson and is looking for a new lead vocalist for recording for a potential 2026 release date.
+Gaze revealed on his Twitter account that he has been currently working on a new project which is a follow up to the 2004 Lostprophets album Start Something with former bassist Stu Richardson and a new lead vocalist for recording for a potential 2026 release date.

 Personal life

 In 2004, Gaze began dating London-based Malaysian former singer Syirin Said, who was a member of now-defunct Malaysian girl group M'Steen.
 They married in 2008.
 The couple have two sons.
 Gaze is straight edge and abstains from alcohol, smoking and recreational drugs.
-He is also a film enthusiast and has a Letterboxd account called Faceofanother.